lorenzo-bioinfo/pmirfinder/README.md

 5) Local BLAST search of the sequences identified as putative pmiRNAs against miRBase and Human RefSeq mRNA;
 6) Parsing of the obtained results and generation of statistics and graphs.

 The tools used in this script are all FOSS, and all the code you find in this repository is distributed under the GNU-GPL v2.
-If you use any significant chunk of this code, please consider citing my work :)
+If you use any significant chunk of this code, please consider citing the authors of 3rd party tools and my work :)

 ### - <u>Software requirements</u>
 This is a list of the tools and libraries you need to have installed on your machine in order to run pmiRFinder.
 The installation of these packages is left to the user.
 The tools must also be in your PATH in order for the script to call them when needed.